What is the Average Settlement for a Car Accident?

-- Medical Expenses – Medical bills, ambulance fees, cost of medicine and any items that were bought to treat accident-related injuries.
-Medical expenses vary, and can be affected by different factors such as the severity of injuries, whether or not it is semi-permanent or permanent, and if they have been diagnosed by a medical professional.
+- Medical Expenses – Medical bills, ambulance fees, cost of medicine, and any items that were bought to treat accident-related injuries.
+Medical expenses vary and can be affected by different factors such as the severity of injuries, whether or not it is semi-permanent or permanent, and if they have been diagnosed by a medical professional.
 To recover medical expenses, it has to be proved that your injuries are a direct result of the accident.

 - Pain and Suffering – Mental or physical distress that has been caused by the car accident.
 This can include pain and trauma that stem from the accident.
 Damages that can be recovered include any therapy or treatment required to treat symptoms.
-Pain and suffering is proven by showing that the distress is more than just fleeting, it is lasting and permanent, that it has been diagnosed by a medical professional and that there are physical injuries accompanying the distress.
+Pain and suffering are proven by showing that the distress is more than just fleeting, it is lasting and permanent, that it has been diagnosed by a medical professional, and that there are physical injuries accompanying the distress.

 - Lost Wages – Any work hours that are missed because of your injuries can be recovered.
 This type of damage is defined as lost wages.
 It can be proven by past bank statements, and by determining the amount of time that the injured person has gone without working.

 - Loss of Consortium – Also known as loss of affection, loss of consortium can be claimed by the injured party’s spouse.
 Loss of affection includes any changes in intimacy and affection by the injured spouse towards their spouse because of their injuries.